fellowswift/SwiftChallenges/README.md

 ![](banner.png)

-Welcome this challenging playground for those how love coding challenges.
+Welcome this challenging playground for those how love coding.
 Inspired by [programming-challenges.com](http://programming-challenges.com), [SwiftAlgorithmsClassroom](https://github.com/gmertk/SwiftAlgorithmsClassroom) and the [Fellowswift](http://fellowswift.com) community.

 Periodically a programming challenge will be published in this repo as a challenge issue.
 You should fork this repository and send a pull request as your solution to the issue.
 We will do peer-review by commenting others' solutions.
 We will learn and teach all together.